BIOLIMON/MAInr/README.md

 *   **Parallel Processing**: Uses threads to analyze multiple projects simultaneously, speeding up the mining process.
 *   **Hardware Detection**: Automatically detects available GPUs and recommends optimal concurrency settings.
 *   **Structured Output**: Generates CSV files with all collected and analyzed information ready for use.
+*   **Professional Logging**: Comprehensive logging system with colored console output and file logging for debugging.
+*   **Progress Tracking**: Real-time progress bars using tqdm for better visibility into pipeline status.
+*   **Robust Error Handling**: Comprehensive exception handling with automatic retries and graceful degradation.
+*   **Type Safety**: Full type hints throughout the codebase for better IDE support and fewer runtime errors.

 ## Requirements